ProJensen/Active-Directory-Proxmox/Lab04-Shared-Folder-Permissions/README.md

 A small business needs to provide a shared folder for the Sales department so employees can access common files from a domain-joined client device.

 As the IT administrator, I need to create the shared folder, assign the correct permissions, and verify that only authorized users can access it.

+## Objectives
+- Create a shared folder on the Windows Server
+- Configure share permissions
+- Configure NTFS permissions
+- Assign access using Active Directory security groups
+- Test folder access from a domain-joined client